 Here at Sportquest, we always provide our customers with detailed information on the speices avalible in all our tours.
 That’s why our fishing and shooting experts have created a series of guides called Species Spotlights.
 You can find more detailed information on Partridge Shooting in our Species Spotlight for the red-legged Partridge.

 We hope you found our Partridge shooting guide useful and if you would like to know more about our Partridge Shooting Holidays, visit our dedicated shooting pages.
 We also offer single gun experiences where you can travel with other like-minded enthusiasts at a reduced rate.
-For all enquiries and any other questions, please feel free to contact us today.
+If you would like to discuss any potential trips that you might have in mind, you can contact our shooting team leader, Peter Collingsworth by calling 01603 407596 or by emailing him directly at email@example.com.